moconn68/rust_todo/README.md

 # rust_todo: A Simple Rust CLI To-Do List Tool 📝

+## Disclaimer ⚠️

+This tool is written as a hobby project for the purpose of my Rust learning and is not intended to be used at scale in a production environment.
+I make no guarantees about the functionality or security of this software.

 ## About ℹ️

 This is a simple CLI application that acts as a To-Do list manager.
 I created this as my first Rust project in order to learn the basics of the language as well as work through best-practices such as project structure and testing.

+## Features 🔔
+- Add items to a to-do list which can be scrolled through and selected to toggle completion status
+- Option to clear all items marked as complete
+- Tasks are automatically saved to a local database for reference in subsequent progrma executions

 ## Usage 🛠️